bryan31/liteflow-homepage-en/docs/LiteFlowX.md

 ```
 :::

-- Support LiteFlow 2.8.x new regular expression syntax (auto-suggestion, syntax highlighting, syntax detection)
+- Fully adapt to all features of LiteFlow v2.9.x
-- Specific file Svg icons for easy identification of LiteFlow elements
+- Supports ELF regular expressions (autosuggestion, syntax highlighting, syntax detection)
-- Able to identify Component, Chain
+- Ability to identify components, links
-- Java code and Chain jump to each other
+- Subdivided component type icons to make components clear at a glance
-- Jump between Xml files and LiteFlow elements
+- More intelligent automatic prompts, which can be subdivided into components and links
-- Provide LiteFLow toolbox, Component and Chain of the whole project, and support double-click jump
+- Provides LiteFlow toolbox, components and links of the entire project, and supports double-click jumping
 - Support file jump to liteflow.ruleSource property
 - ...more features to come